Quarterly Adjunct Lecturer (Pool)

 Duties include but are not limited to:

-d.
-Submitting student grades to the Office of the Registrar by the designated deadline;
+5. Assign and submit student grades that are appropriate, accurate and fair measures of student performance to the Office of the Registrar by the designated deadline;

-e.
-Administering narrative evaluations approved by the Chair of the Department for each course taught;
+6. Administer narrative evaluations approved by the Chairs of the Department for each course taught

-f.
-Fulfilling other instructional or academic duties as may be assigned by the Dean of the College of Arts and Sciences or the Assessment Manager for Undergraduate Studies.
+9. Fulfill other instructional or academic duties as may be assigned by the Dean of the College of Arts and Sciences or by the Chair of the Department.

 Santa Clara University does not sponsor any visa applications for this position.
 The successful candidate must be able to provide evidence of identity and legal authorization to work in the United States.